 • Painting cabin barn door (2020)

-But as time went on, our careers were both growing rapidly, and the cabin began to feel too small.
-We were essentially on top of each other.
+But as time went on, my career was growing rapidly, and the cabin began to feel too small.
 Not to mention, winter was looming, and I knew I wasn’t going to make it through with freezing outdoor showers.
-I began looking for a place of our own to purchase back in the same maritime town where we had first lived together.
+I began looking for a place of my own to purchase back in the same maritime town where I had first lived after arriving back from Mexico.

-Just as effortlessly as the cabin had flowed into our lives, it bade us a tearful, bittersweet goodbye.
-Within a couple weeks of searching for a home we found the perfect spot to buy.
-It was a beachy-feeling fixer-upper on a quarter acre that had a separate outbuilding the same size as our cabin . . . perfect for an art studio.
-Nestled under the mountains and on a bluff above the sea, we have our first real home base, where we continue to build our careers, surf, and van camp.
+Just as effortlessly as the cabin had come into my life, it slipped away, leaving a bittersweet goodbye.
+Within a couple weeks of searching for a home I found the perfect spot to buy.
+It was a beachy fixer-upper on a quarter acre, with a separate outbuilding the same size as the cabin — the perfect space for an art studio.

 • Painting mural in my current studio (2021)